microsoft/fluentui/rfcs/react-components/convergence/upgrade-code-location.md

 - Could end up being unmanagable
 - Possible low quality with broken builds
 - Barrier to entry for customers to have to sync, build, and run examples.

+DISCARDED: The apps folder already provides a place for things outside packages.

 ### Option C: Put upgrade code in react-component/stories